Razer Blade 15 (2022) review

 - Plenty of ports

-The one thing you can say about the Razer Blade 15 (2022) is that it is the MacBook of gaming laptops.
+The one thing you can say about the Razer Blade 15 (2022) is that it's the MacBook of gaming laptops.

 The design of the Blade 15 has always been superb and that hasn't changed.
-The form factor is as tight and compact as ever, an impressive feat given the hardware it's packing under the lid.
+The form factor is as tight and compact as ever – an impressive feat given the hardware that it's packing under the lid.

-The all-black anodized CNC Aluminum finish is as gorgeous as ever, and the keyboard is comfortable.
-The (blessedly) up-firing speakers with THX Spatial Audio sound great and the RGB on the keys of the Blade 15 is more subdued than with many other gaming laptops, which is definitely a plus in our book.
-There are also a good number of ports on the Blade 15, so all those Razer peripherals you've been picking up over the years won't go to waste here.
+The all-black anodized CNC Aluminum finish is still gorgeous, and the keyboard is comfortable.
+The (blessedly) up-firing speakers with THX Spatial Audio sound great and the RGB on the keys of the Blade 15 is more subdued than with many other gaming laptops, which is a plus in our book.
+There are also a good number of ports on the Blade 15, so all those Razer peripherals you've been picking up over the years won't go to waste.

 The display looks sharp and the slight bezels on the top and size offer ample screen space.
 Unfortunately, only the QHD displays have Nvidia G-Sync, which is another knock against the lower-end configurations.

-Fortunately, the Windows Hello-compatible IR webcam is a full 1080p but unfortunately there is no physical privacy switch, which really should be standard on any webcam at this point.
+Fortunately, the Windows Hello-compatible IR webcam is a full 1080p.
+Unfortunately, there's no physical privacy switch, which should be standard on any webcam at this point.

 Razer Blade 15 (2022): Performance